 Coordination and information service (CIS)

 The CIS enables access to common configuration parameters either provided by external means or established and shared across multiple ANs.
-The CIS not only provides spectrum authorization information to the AN, but may also collect and forward spectrum usage information to external databases, such as the spectrum database in the case of TVWS.
-The information in CIS could include the following:

-available bands and channels in authorized spectrum

-available authorized spectrum with geolocation information

-allowed maximum transmit power in the authorized spectrum

-primary service provider and secondary service providers and their operating status

-potential neighboring services and their interference levels

-The ANC queries the CIS for spectrum information and may have a local copy of it, which is periodically synchronized with CIS.

 Use cases

 Access network initialization

 When the access network is powered up, the network elements receive their configurations from the ANC, which receives infrastructure and basic operational configuration values from the Network Management System and other operational parameters for shared resources from the Coordination and Information Service.
 As part of the network initialization, connectivity to the associated SSs and ARs is also established.